 - 18. Within Lakenheath, Maidscross Hill SSSI and LNR is the only sizeable area of natural green space.
 It lies just over 200m to the east of the site.
-The SSSI is an area of some 45ha notified on the basis of the presence of very dry Breck grassland and associated species on a range of soil types, as well as recolonised areas of former gravel extraction9.
-As recently as 2016, the condition of the SSSI was assessed as unfavourable and in decline10.
+The SSSI is an area of some 45ha notified on the basis of the presence of very dry Breck grassland and associated species on a range of soil types, as well as recolonised areas of former gravel extraction.
+As recently as 2016, the condition of the SSSI was assessed as unfavourable and in decline.
 The Appellant suggests this situation is due to a lack of proper management.
 There is some justification for this, since a requirement for a warden has already been identified.
 However, the need for such management arises at least in part from the current level of recreational pressure on Maidscross Hill, particularly its use by dog walkers. - 19.
 The Breckland SPA is characterised by an extensive area of grass heath, large arable fields and the largest coniferous forest in lowland England.
-It holds internationally important populations of stone curlew, nightiar and woodlark.
+It holds internationally important populations of stone curlew, nightjar and woodlark.
 Stone curlew establish nests on open ground provided by arable cultivation in the spring, while nightjar and woodlark breed in recently felled areas and open heath areas within the conifer plantations.
 11 Disturbance has been shown to have a particular impact for each of these species.
-A visitor survey conducted in 201012 found that visitors particularly came to the Thetford Forest, a component part of the Breckland SPA, often weekly, with many coming more frequently.
+A visitor survey conducted in 2010 found that visitors particularly came to the Thetford Forest, a component part of the Breckland SPA, often weekly, with many coming more frequently.
 Dog-walking was the main activity.
 It also found that Thetford Forest was used as a local greenspace so that development within 10km would be likely to result in increased access and, therefore, potentially increased recreational disturbance which could adversely affect Annex 1 birds.
 It concluded that any new housing within this radius should be identified as development that would be likely to have a significant effect as a result of recreational disturbance.
 It also concluded that the closer new housing was to the Forest, the greater the additional recreational pressure would be.
-Lakenheath is some 7.5km from the heath and forest components of Breckland SPA13. - 20.
-The Accessible Natural Greenspace Study, which forms part of the evidence base for the SIR and SALP14, notes that Maidscross Hill SSSI and LNR is sensitive to recreational pressure and has limited capacity for additional visitors.
-Whilst a warden service would increase this capacity, it recommends additional provision of natural open space to divert pressure away not only from the SSSI but also the Breckland SPA.
-The paper envisages a strategic network of natural green space in Lakenheath, to be provided in association with the proposed housing allocations in the village.
+Lakenheath is some 7.5km from the heath and forest components of Breckland SPA. - 20.
+The Accessible Natural Greenspace Study, which forms part of the evidence base for the SIR and SALP, notes that Maidscross Hill SSSI and LNR is sensitive to recreational pressure and has limited capacity for additional

-10 CD3.20, GD20
+CD3.20, GD20